seanskggo72/tic-tac-toe-app/README.md

 ## About the Trademark

 Quikk is the app's trademark and was created with my long time colleague (A current computer science student at Macquarie University).
-We are aiming to develop small apps to develop and hone our skills for our future career aspirations in the software industry.
+We are aiming to develop small mobile and web apps to hone our skills while providing free software for the general public.
 ## Design and Dependencies

 * Button design